paul-j-lucas/wrap/README.md

 when to delimit paragraphs,
 and
 title lines.
-Additionally,
-it can reformat Markdown text.
+It also fully supports the UTF-8 encoding of Unicode and additionally can reformat Markdown text.

 It also includes **wrapc**
 that is useful for reformatting comments